FirstFlush/street_ninja/README.md

 ## Philosophy

 - Street Ninja belongs to the street people.
 It is built with the understanding that being homeless is like having a full-time job—always on the go, always needing to navigate immediate challenges.
-This app isn’t about deciding what’s “best” for its users; it’s about meeting them where they are and giving them the tools they need, on their terms.
+This app isn’t about deciding what’s “best” for its users; it’s about meeting them where they are and giving them the tools they need.

 - Our guiding principle is **immediate usefulness**.
 Street Ninja focuses on providing quick, actionable information that users can rely on in the moment.
 There’s no judgment, no lectures—just practical help.
 Whether it’s finding a meal, a bed, or something else that helps them get through the day, Street Ninja is their tool.